Larry Buendorf

-Larry Buendorf (born November 18, 1937) is a former Chief Security Officer of the United States Olympic Committee, United States Navy aviator, and Secret Service agent.
-He is best known for his successful intervention during an assassination attempt on United States President Gerald Ford in 1975.
+Larry Merle Buendorf (November 18, 1937 – March 9, 2025) was a United States Navy aviator and Secret Service agent.
+He served as Chief Security Officer of the United States Olympic Committee.
+Buendorf broke up an assassination attempt on United States President Gerald Ford in 1975.

-Early life and Navy service
+Early life and navy service

-Buendorf was born November 18, 1937, in Wells, Minnesota, son of Ruby and Merle Buendorf.
-Buendorf graduated from Wells High School in Minnesota in 1955.
+Buendorf was born in Wells, Minnesota, on November 18, 1937, as the son of Ruby and Merle Buendorf.
+He graduated from Wells High School in Minnesota in 1955.
 He received a Bachelor of Science degree in Business from Mankato State University in 1959.
-After service in the United States Navy as a Naval Aviator in Vietnam War, he joined the Secret Service in 1970, where he was employed for 23 years.
+After service in the United States Navy as a Naval Aviator in the Vietnam War, he joined the Secret Service in 1970, where he was employed for 23 years.

 Secret Service career

 Buendorf was assigned to the Secret Service's Chicago Field Office (1970–1972), Presidential Protective Division (1972–1977) and Denver Field Office (1977–1982).
 He was Special Agent in Charge, Omaha Field Office (1982–1983).
-Later, from 1983–1993, he was Special Agent in Charge of the Protective Division and, once again, assigned to protect President Gerald Ford and Mrs. Ford.
+Later, from 1983 to 1993, he was Special Agent in Charge of the Protective Division and, once again, assigned to protect President Gerald Ford and First Lady Betty Ford.

 Assassination attempt on U.S. President Gerald Ford

 On September 5, 1975, President Gerald Ford, who had just given a speech at the California State Capitol in Sacramento, walked across a park where a crowd had gathered.
 A woman in a red dress, who later was identified as Lynette "Squeaky" Fromme, was seen following Ford while he was shaking hands.
 While Fromme pointed the gun at Ford, several people heard a "metallic click" sound.
 As the red-robed Fromme shouted, "It wouldn't go off", Buendorf grabbed the gun, forced it from Fromme's hand, and brought her to the ground.

 For his role in preventing the assassination attempt on President Ford, Buendorf was awarded the U.S. Treasury Meritorious Service Award and the United States Secret Service Valor Award.

-During the years after the assassination attempt, Buendorf and President Ford maintained telephone contact every year on the September 5th anniversary of the attack.
-He also visited the former President and skied with him on occasion.
+Every year after the assassination attempt, Buendorf and Ford maintained telephone contact on the anniversary of the attack.
+He also visited Ford and skied with him on occasion.

 U.S. Olympic Committee

 Buendorf later became Chief Security Officer of the United States Olympic Committee in 1993 after retirement from the Secret Service.
 From the Olympic Committee headquarters in Colorado Springs, his office is able to monitor security images from other Olympic training sites in Lake Placid, New York, and Chula Vista, California, a suburb of San Diego.
-The grounds of the Olympic Committee is open to the public and has a visitor's center and gift shop.
+The grounds of the Olympic Committee are open to the public and have a visitor's center and gift shop.
 As Chief Security Officer, Buendorf was responsible for security of the U.S. Olympic Committee.
 However, he was not directly responsible for security at the Olympic Games when they were held in the United States in 1996 and 2002, as such tasks were performed by local, state, and federal government personnel, as well as contracted private security.